The Ultimate Guide to Shenandoah National Park Weddings + Elopements

 Do we need a permit to get married in Shenandoah National Park?

-You’ll also need to apply for a special use permit if you plan to have a ceremony with any kind of set-up like: an arch, chairs, awning, decorations, or music.
+You’ll also need to apply for a special use permit if you plan to have a ceremony with any kind of set-up like: an arch, chairs, awning, decorations, props, or music.
 The Shenandoah National Park permit page also states that ceremonies with any set-up or music, or those with 30 or more total participants, are only allowed to take place in a park amphitheater or through an arrangement with their authorized Concessionaire, Delaware North at Shenandoah (DNC).

 Know the rules of the park for your wedding